-- (1) The deadline for completion of studies for 2014 class students and after, as follows. - a.
+- (1) The deadlines for completion of studies for 2014 class students and after are presented as follows. - a.
 8 (eight) semesters for diploma programs. - b.
-12 (twelve) semesters for undergraduate programs. - c.
-8 (eight) semesters master's programs. - d.
+12 (twelve) semesters for bachelor's programs. - c.
+3 (three) for profession programs. - d.
+8 (eight) semesters master's programs. - e.
 14 (fourteen) semesters for doctoral programs. - (2) The deadline for completion of studies for 2014 class students and before, as follows. - a.
 10 (ten) semesters for diploma programs. - b.
-14 (fourteen) semesters for undergraduate programs. - c.
-10 (ten) semesters for magister programs. - d.
-14 (fourteen) semesters for doctoral programs. - (3) Especially for undergraduate programs, if at the beginning of the semester of the last study period, they seem to not be able to complete a thesis- they are advised to take the Non-thesis Final Project. - (4) In determining students' potential for completing a thesis, as stated in paragraph (3), department or study program meetings should be in place. - (5) Students who are not capable of completing the study at the specified time limit are deemed to resign and are issued a Certificate of Attendance (SKPK). - (6) Master's students who have high academic achievement with a minimum IPK of 3.76 (three point seven six), get recommendations from two professors of a linear field, and meet academic ethics can proceed to the doctoral program after at least joining 2 (two) semesters in the master's program without having to graduate first from the previous program. - (7) Master's program students who proceed to the doctoral program as referred to in paragraph (6) must complete the master's program as evidenced by a master's degree before completing the doctoral program.
+14 (fourteen) semesters for bachelor's programs. - c.4 (four) semester for profession programs. - d.
+10 (ten) semesters for magister programs. - e.
+14 (fourteen) semesters for doctoral programs. - (3) Especially for bachelor's programs, if at the beginning of the semester of the last study period, they seem to not be able to complete a thesis- they are advised to take the Non-thesis Final Project. - (4) In determining students' potential for completing a thesis, as stated in paragraph (3), department or study program meetings should be in place. - (5) Students who are not capable of completing the study at the specified time limit are deemed to resign and are issued a Certificate of Attendance (SKPK). - (6) Master's students who have high academic achievement with a minimum IPK of 3.76 (three point seven six), get recommendations from two professors of a linear field, and meet academic ethics can proceed to the doctoral program after at least joining 2 (two) semesters in the master's program without having to graduate first from the previous program.

+(7) Master's program students who proceed to the doctoral program as referred to in paragraph (6) must complete the master's program as evidenced by a master's degree before completing the doctoral program.

-Part Two Final Project Article 10
+Part Two Final Project

-- (1) Diploma program students must submit final projects in the form of a Thesis. - (2) Undergraduate program students must submit final projects in the forms of a Thesis, a Final Project (specifically for Faculty of Languages and Arts students), or a Non-thesis Final Project. - (3) Master's program students must submit final projects in the form of a Thesis.

-(4) Doctoral program students must complete final projects in the form of Dissertation.
+- (1) Diploma program students must submit final projects in the form of a Thesis. - (2) Bachelor's program students must submit final projects in the forms of a Thesis, a Final Project (specifically for Faculty of Languages and Arts students), or a Non-thesis Final Project. - (3) Master's program students must submit final projects in the form of a Thesis. - (4) Doctoral program students must complete final projects in the form of Dissertation.

-- (1) A diploma program student may take the final project course if the student concerned has completed a course of at least 90 (ninety) credits with an IPK of at least 2.50 (two point five zero). - (2) An undergraduate student may take the final project course if the student concerned has completed at least 110 (one hundred and ten) credits with a minimum IPK of 2.75 (two point seven five). - (3) A master's student may take the final project course if the student concerned has completed all theoretical courses with an IPK of at least 3.00 (three point zero) with a maximum of one course with C score, and without D score. - (4) A doctoral student may take the course if the student concerned has completed all theoretical courses with an IPK of at least 3.00 (three point zero) without the C and D scores.
+- (1) A diploma program student may take the final project course if the student concerned has completed a course of at least 90 (ninety) credits with an IPK of at least 2.50 (two point five zero). - (2) A bachelor's student may take the final project course if the student concerned has completed at least 110 (one hundred and ten) credits with a minimum IPK of 2.75 (two point seven five).

+- (3) A master's student may take the final project course if the student concerned has completed all theoretical courses with an IPK of at least 3.00 (three point zero) with a maximum of one course with C score, and without D score. - (4) A doctoral student may take the course if the student concerned has completed all theoretical courses with an IPK of at least 3.00 (three point zero) without the C and D scores.